 So there I was on a Friday night, in my

 If you need a cookie recipe to add to your pile this holiday season, look no further.
 These babies are soft and oh so fudgy - perfect for stashing away in the freezer and for sending across the country to loved ones, or just down the road.
 Chocolate lovers will rejoice!
 And look how darn pretty they are, all crackled up.
 A cookie plate needs a little drama, no?
-I found this recipe in a Robin Hood flour recipe booklet, but I've switched things up quite a bit.
+I found this recipe scrawled in a recipe binder from years ago, but I've switched things up quite a bit.
 For instance, the original calls for just 2/3 can of condensed milk.
 And what is going to happen to the other 1/3?
 If you're like me, it would just sit in my fridge and drive me mental.
 Or it would go in my coffee, and like I need that.
 Plus the recipe calls for shortening instead of butter, and I just think that's weird.
 I'll save my shortening for pie dough, thank you very much.
 And I added the espresso because when I was searching for chocolate I found instant espresso.
 Hooray!
 What else did I do.
 Oh, increased the flour to balance out more condensed milk.
 I think that is all...Below is what my recipe ended up looking like after I played around on that Friday night.
 Pretty good, all things IKEA considered.
 Now excuse me a moment while I detach claws from couch.

 Double Chocolate Espresso Crackle Cookies